KennthShang/PhaBOX/README.md

 # move the script to where the conda located
 cp blastxml_to_tabular.py {path_to_conda}/envs/phabox/bin/blastxml_to_tabular.py
-chmod 777 {path_to_conda}/envs/phasuit/bin/blastxml_to_tabular.py
+chmod 777 {path_to_conda}/envs/phabox/bin/blastxml_to_tabular.py

 # example
 cp blastxml_to_tabular.py ~/miniconda3/envs/phabox/bin/blastxml_to_tabular.py
-chmod 777 ~/miniconda3/envs/phasuit/bin/blastxml_to_tabular.py
+chmod 777 ~/miniconda3/envs/phabox/bin/blastxml_to_tabular.py
 ```

-2. Then, you only need to activate your 'phasuite' environment before using phasuite in the next time.
+2. Then, you only need to activate your 'phabox' environment before using phabox in the next time.
 ```
 conda activate phabox
 ```